ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 >
 Solving complex problem with simple solution, #GENIUS.

+In my first implementation, a json file with all the configuration is good enough, it centralize configuration and I can add some functionalities that helps handling configurations.

 ###Keep in mind DevOps
 Releasing your sofware [must be easy and well documented procedure](http://devopsreactions.tumblr.com/post/57234308379/setting-up-a-product-following-vendors-instructions) and you should help as much as possible Operation people in understadingwhat is wrong.